eclipse-californium/californium/SECURITY.md

 ## Reporting a Vulnerability

-Currently, [GitHub security advisories](https://help.github.com/en/articles/managing-security-vulnerabilities-in-your-project) is not activated on [eclipse](https://www.eclipse.org/) projects.
+Californium supports the use of [GitHub security advisories](https://help.github.com/en/articles/managing-security-vulnerabilities-in-your-project) as pilot for [eclipse](https://www.eclipse.org/) projects.
+Please consider to use it for reporting vulnerabilities.

-To report a vulnerability, your need to open a [bugzilla ticket](https://bugs.eclipse.org/bugs/enter_bug.cgi?product=Community&component=Vulnerability+Reports&keywords=security&groups=Security_Advisories).
+Alternatively may also report a vulnerability opening a [bugzilla ticket](https://bugs.eclipse.org/bugs/enter_bug.cgi?product=Community&component=Vulnerability+Reports&keywords=security&groups=Security_Advisories).

-For more details, please look at https://www.eclipse.org/security/.
+For more details, please look at [https://www.eclipse.org/security](https://www.eclipse.org/security).

 ## Supported Versions